infiniflow/infinity/docs/references/http_api_reference.md

 **GET** `/databases`

-Retrieves all databases in the system.
+Retrieves a list of all available databases within the Infinity system.

 ### Request